cwkingjr/dev-tips/README.md

     git commit -a -m "log message"

 ####push local master to origin master
--u set the local up to track from the master
+-u = set the local up to track from the origin

     git push -u origin master

 ####short log listing